ProgSoc/Docs/docs/events/2024/python.md

 Perhaps you noticed those odd `\` backslashes.
 They form [escape sequences](https://docs.python.org/3/reference/lexical_analysis.html#escape-sequences), and are used to insert special non-typable characters into text in your Python code.

-You'll mostly only ever need to know a couple: `\"` or `\'` when you want to use quotes inside a string, `\n` for starting more text on a new line, and `\\` for including a backslash by itself.
+You'll mostly only ever need to know just a few: `\"` or `\'` when you want to use quotes inside a string, `\n` for starting more text on a new line, and `\\` for including a backslash by itself.

 ##### Decimals (Floating-Point Numbers)

 Back to numbers, modern computers store decimal numbers in a special way to make computation efficient.
 It's called 'floating' point (reffering to the decimal-dot) because you can change how many decimal places of precision you represent a number with.
 Some old computers only did decimals to a fixed number of places (like 2.01, 2.10) because they were manually doing the base-10 arithmetic which was slow.

-They're simple enough to use in Python, just put a decimal-point in your number with at least one digit afterwards and you know have a floating-point number, or *float*.
+They're simple enough to use in Python: put a decimal-point in your number with at least one digit afterwards, just like Maths, and you know have a floating-point number, or *float*.

 ```python
 3.14159
 -9.8
 ```

 Because of the way floats are represented, you can have negative-zero and  infinity.
 There's also a special value called `nan`, short for 'Not-A-Number'.
+These are quirks that you will come across in your time programming, but aren't critical to know right now.

 ```python
 0.0